AccaliaDeElementia/weekly_programmer/Week5/README.md

 The result of the calculation, or if the stack is malformed an error message indicating what token was found and what class of token was expected.

+From the above example the program should output the following:

 ```text
 5
 ```